nicolaiskogheim/somegitconflicts/README.md

 # Some Git conflicts

-This repo contains folders with small git versioned projects.
-Each project has some files, and a master branch, feature branch and bugfix branch, with those names.
+This repo contains folders with small exercies.
+Each project has at least a README.md and a script (`init.sh`) to set up the exercise.
-Merging both the `feature` branch and `bugfix` branch will cause a conflict and you can use this to practice conflict resolution.
+The goal of this document and the exercises is to make you more comfortable using Git generally, and working with conflicts specifically.
+I'll also be throwing in nice-to-knows and tips about good Git practises.
 Please open issues and pull requests if you have questions or suggestions.

 ## TOC